 As other vendors emerged, they battled over their effectiveness at various aspects of this passive scanning approach.
 They focused on compiling the biggest, most comprehensive database of virus and malware signatures.
 The best endpoint security software available simply scanned for “bad” signatures every time a file was downloaded or opened.
+We use custom software development services so we know we’re getting the best software that we need for our business.
 Vendors would boast about having better research teams to catch more viruses.

 A number of additional virus-hunting techniques were introduced over the years — heuristic scanning to deal with polymorphic viruses that purposefully avoided having consistently scannable signatures, allowing the software to run but cordoning off its requests to the operating system to watch for malicious behaviors, and the introduction of reputation-based ratings to score the likelihood that a given executable could be relied on to be safe.
 But the basic pattern held: A monolithic software package at the endpoint watched all the new files and called out known bad actors.

 Recently, though, the enhancements have begun to overtake the core static scanning components of antivirus software.
 “Next-gen” endpoint security tools have emerged as a new product category with specific characteristics.

 Real-time a defining trait of next-generation endpoint security